Corsinvest/cv4pve-autosnap/README.md

 * Use Api token --api-token parameter
 * Support range vmid 100:103,134,200:204,-102
 * Support different timestamp format with parameter --timestamp-format
+* Check the storage space used by the disks in the VM / CT is available by default (95%) parameter --max-perc-storage

 ## Api token